 It’s not just about what you offer, it’s also about how you say it and promote it.
 In the world of app personalization, custom-tailored messaging could be just as effective as a unique discount offer.

-Going back to our example of a hypothetical shopping app, generating a unique discount for our user with a penchant for shoes isn’t going to be enough to impress them; you also have to “sell” the discount too by sending the user a personalized message (in-app, SMS, email, etc.) that will make them feel special and emphasize just how unique of a discount you’ve just offered them.
+Going back to our example of a hypothetical shopping app, generating a unique discount for our user with a penchant for shoes isn’t going to be enough to impress them; you also have to “sell” the discount too by sending the user a personalized message (in-app, SMS, email, push, etc.) that will make them feel special and emphasize just how unique of a discount you’ve just offered them.

 Using a user’s name is always a good start, but you can go further by sending users messages based on time of day, location, device type, preferences, etc.

 And you can adopt this approach to all your communication channels (SMS, push, in-app, email) depending on what your goal is.
 Need to re-engage users?
 A custom-tailored push notification will surely do it.
 Want to remind users of an abandoned process?
 A personalized email or SMS might be just what you need.